Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Gotchas

 The November 7, 2023 Hague accession is the critical fact for Chinese nationals.
-If a district office staff member is unfamiliar with the change and insists on the old consular legalization chain, cite the HCCH news release confirming China's membership: hcch.net/en/news-archive/details/?varevent=947.
+If a district office staff member is unfamiliar with the change and insists on the old consular legalization chain, cite the HCCH status record confirming China's membership: hcch.net Apostille status table (China entry into force 7 November 2023).
 Some older staff procedures may not yet reflect the change.
 Politely escalate to a supervisor if needed, and contact the Seoul Global Center (seoulforeigner.or.kr) for assistance if the office still rejects the apostilled document.

 All other countries: the general fallback process